 A.A.R.F. is operated out of our volunteers’ homes.
 All animals are in “foster care” and are provided with food, water, shelter and love by their generous “foster parents” unless food donations are available.
 To become an A.A.R.F. foster parent, the only true requirement is that you love animals as much as we do, and that you would treat your foster animals as if they were your own.

-A.A.R.F. conducts Adoption Events every Saturday at PETCO in Cookeville, TN where the local public can view some of our wonderful animals available for adoption!
+A.A.R.F. conducts Adoption Events in our area where the local public can view some of our wonderful animals available for adoption!
 For those adopters who are not local to this region, we provide videos, photographs, and lots of chats with the animals’ foster parents!
 Out of State transportation is readily available.

 Our Board of Directors and Volunteers